This guide will help you if your keyboard shortcuts are not working in Excel. Learn how to fix it quickly and easily!

 We love Excel Keyboard Shortcuts and other time-saving features!
 However, you want to apply your favorite shortcut, but nothing happens.
 How to deal with it?

-One of the most frustrating things: your keyboard shortcuts are not work in Excel.
+One of the most frustrating things is that your keyboard shortcuts do not work in Excel.
 This post will provide a workaround for why your shortcuts are not working in Microsoft Excel and how to fix them.

 Table of contents

 - Excel Shortcuts not working because any macro shortcut is assigned

 - Check add-ins (programs) with hard-coded shortcut keys

 - Shortcuts are not working due to Media Keys